February 1982 Irish general election: Government formation

-Fianna Fáil formed the 18th Government of Ireland, a minority government.

-Fianna Fáil emerged as the largest party and looked most likely to form a government.
-However, internal divisions within the party threatened Charles Haughey's nomination for Taoiseach.
-In the end a leadership challenge did not take place, and Haughey was the party's nominee for Taoiseach.
-Haughey gained the support of the Independent Socialist TD Tony Gregory, the Independent Fianna Fáil TD Neil Blaney and the three Sinn Féin the Workers' Party deputies, and was appointed Taoiseach.
+Fianna Fáil emerged out of the election as the largest party and appeared most likely to form a government.
+However, internal divisions within the party threatened Charles Haughey’s bid for Taoiseach.
+Despite speculation about a potential leadership challenge by Desmond O'Malley, which ultimately failed to materialise, Haughey was confirmed as the party's nominee.
+To secure the necessary support for his return to office, Fianna Fáil struck a deal with socialist TD Tony Gregory, Independent Fianna Fáil TD Neil Blaney, and the three Sinn Féin The Workers' Party deputies, including Joe Sherlock.
+With this backing, Haughey was appointed Taoiseach, allowing Fianna Fáil to form a government, the 18th Government of Ireland.

 Dáil membership changes

 The following changes took place as a result of the election: